 The data frame contains the following columns:

-Short_TitlecharacterShortened citation formatted Author name(s), year of publication - Experiment number.
+Short_TitlecharacterShortened citation formatted as: Author name(s), year of publication - Experiment number.
 All cells in the column are unique for use as labels in the meta-analysis.

 Full_CitationcharacterFull citation in APA format.